jimjonesbr/wmss/README.md

 #### Tonalities

 Selects records containing a specific tonality.
-For instance, a request to retrieve all records written in "E major" is encoded as follows:
+For instance, a request to retrieve all records written in "E Major" is encoded as follows:

  ```http
 http://localhost:8295/wmss?request=ListScores&tonalityTonic=e&tonalityMode=major